 Situated next to Mekong River, the night market in Vientiane was really big and had everything from food and clothes to accessories and tech gadgets.
 In a way, your typical night market, but with much lower prices.
 What I particularly liked about this market was that no one was yelling for me to come to buy their things.
 The sellers are almost not interested in buyers, which makes browsing a rather pleasant experience.
 Get dinner on the go here and buy a local dish, or for the less daring (such as me), you can just get a baguette kebab.

 On our first evening in Vientiane, we decided to take a stroll by the Mekong River.
 It was nearly sunset and there were about a dozen people dancing to 80s classic tunes and stretching their limbs.
 The first time we saw open-air aerobics was in Hanoi, Vietnam and then again in Bohol in the Philippines.
 It’s a thing in SE Asia and everyone seems to have a lot of fun doing it.
 So if you skipped a few gym days on your travels, head down to the river on Sithane Road and join the party!

 If you make your way towards the night market and want to skip the aerobics, then sit down on the stairs by the river banks and watch the sun go down behind Mekong River.
 Plenty of locals love doing exactly the same, so you’ll be in good company.

 8. Chao Anouvong Park and Statue

-On our way from the hotel towards the night market we took a walk through Chao Anouvong Park and had a look at the statue built there in 2010 to honor the memory of the King Chao Anouvong.
+On our way from the hotel towards the night market, we took a walk through Chao Anouvong Park and had a look at the statue built there in 2010 to honour the memory of the King Chao Anouvong.
 The statue is facing towards Thailand (which you can see from the park) and is offering his hand in greeting to Thai people.
-The park is located next to the banks of Mekong river and right in the center of the city and is a great place to stroll through to escape the busy streets.
+The park is located next to the banks of the Mekong river and right in the centre of the city and is a great place to stroll through to escape the busy streets.

 9. Wat Si Saket